Danixu/ardumenu/README.md

 * Configurable colours for tft displays

 ## Changelog
+### 1.2.0
+- Rewritten some parts to save about 2k of Program Memory

 ### 1.1.0
 - Now you can disable the menu options.
 - Fixed the examples with the new option